mattia6690/ARTMO_R/README.md

 #### Work In Progress

-* Preprocessing functions
-* Evaluation of Projecs and Model performances
+* Transferrably of the Functions from
-* Parameter Testing
-* Integrate functions for spatial analysis
-* Build a Shiny Web Application

-If you want to know more about core functionalities of the package please visit the [Homepage of the project](https://mattia6690.github.io/ARTMO_R/) orclick on the Artmo Logo above
+If you want to know more about core functionalities of the package please visit the [Homepage of the project](https://mattia6690.github.io/ARTMO_R/) or simply click on the Artmo_R logo above.

 #### Contact